MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-app-faq.md

 * Removed
 * Modified

 This value specifies the changes in the current layer with respect to the previous managed layer.
 For example, on solution import, `solutionAction="Removed"` will remove the component from the app.
-More information: [*Microsoft.Crm.CrmInvalidOperationException: full formXml is expected to create a form message during solution import](../data-platform/import-update-export-solutions.md#microsoftcrmcrminvalidoperationexception-full-formxml-is-expected-to-create-a-form--message-during-solution-import)
+More information: [*Microsoft.Crm.CrmInvalidOperationException: full formXml is expected to create a form &lt;formid&gt;* message during solution import](../data-platform/import-update-export-solutions.md#microsoftcrmcrminvalidoperationexception-full-formxml-is-expected-to-create-a-form-ltformidgt-message-during-solution-import)

 ## What is an app module?